How does a woman who throws out a Kabocha Squash – with a knife still stuck in it – end up writing about food?

 It’s a true story.
 I had just moved to rural Arkansas in 2003 and was still adjusting to my new independence.
 I had no idea that a squash was so tough to cut!
 I pushed the knife in and then it wouldn’t move.
 It got stuck.
 So, I threw the squash in the trash, including the knife.
 Hungry, home sick, alone and craving for Filipino Food – this is not the combination I would recommend for a novice cook.

-My writing skills are hit or miss.
-I am a good english conversationalist but that’s not enough to be a good writer.
+Shoutout to my editor: Writing can be a pain.
 The recipes, narratives, and travel guides would not be possible without an editor.
 I’m lucky that I’m married to one.
 Find out more about him here.

 Thank you for visiting Amusing Maria!
 I hope my recipes, stories, and travels will inspire you.